Thomas Bucci

 Rockport, ME

-Carol Douglas is a painter and teacher in Rockport, Maine.
-A native of Buffalo, NY, she studied painting with her father, and then at The Art Students League, New York.
-She lived and worked in Rochester for 25 years before moving to Maine in 2016.
-She teaches a popular week-long workshop in Acadia National Park every August, as well as workshops elsewhere in the US.
-Twice a season, she teaches a watercolor workshop aboard the Rockland schooner American Eagle.
-When she is not teaching on the boat, she is often painting portraits of other classic wooden boats in Rockport, Camden, or Rockland harbors.
+Carol L. Douglas is a painter and teacher from Rockport, Maine.
+A native of Buffalo, New York, she studied at the Art Students League in New York, and elsewhere.
+She lived and worked in Rochester, New York, for 25 years before moving to Maine in 2016.
+She teaches a popular week-long workshop in Acadia National Park every August and workshops in Maine and elsewhere in the United States.
+She has a gallery at 394 Commercial Street, Rockport.
+Douglas has participated in Camden on Canvas since its inception.
+Her painting blog, Watch-Me-Paint, is one of the top-rated painting blogs by Google metrics.

 Stephan Giannini